Rohanberiwal/Quantum-Computing-and-Quantum-Information-Theory/README.md

 Disclaimer

 This repository is intended for educational purposes only.
-While I have made every effort to ensure the accuracy of the information, please verify specific details and consult primary sources if needed.
+I hope this act as a useful resource for likeminded .